 Most HELOCs offer a variable interest rate, but you may have a choice.
 Here are the two main options:

-• Fixed Rate With fixed-rate home equity lines of credit, the interest rate is set and does not change.
+• Fixed Rate With a fixed-rate home equity line of credit, the interest rate is set and does not change.
 That means your monthly payments won’t vary either.
+You can use a HELOC interest calculator to see what your payments would look like based on your interest rate, how much of the credit line you use, and the repayment term.

 • Variable Rate Most HELOCs have a variable rate, which is frequently tied to the prime rate, a benchmark index that closely follows the economy.
-Even if your rate starts out low, it could go up.
-Or, in these inflationary times, it might go down in the future.
+Even if your rate starts out low, it could go up (or down).
 A margin is added to the index to determine the interest you are charged.
 In some cases, you may be able to lock a variable-rate HELOC into a fixed rate.

 • Hybrid fixed-rate HELOCs are not the norm but have gained attention.
 They allow a borrower to withdraw money from the credit line and convert it to a fixed rate.